UEFI-booting using a .imgPTN file (recommended)

 You should convert any UEFI-bootable payload to a FAT32 .imgPTN file - see here for details.

-This is the recommended way to boot via UEFI.
+This is the recommended and most compatible way to boot via UEFI (and MBR booting too).

 It also supports Secure Boot (if the boot files are signed).